 Kim Riley has been part of the Club Net family for going on twelve years.
 For the past few years Kim has been the Secretary and Parent Representative for Club Net.
 She has 3 children Lindsey, Tymber and Ty.
 Lindsey played volleyball with Club Net for 6 years, upon graduating she received a volleyball scholarship at NAIA Mid-America Christian University in Oklahoma City, OK her freshman year.
 Lindsey’s sophomore year, she then transferred and received a volleyball scholarship to NAIA Mid-Continent University in Mayfield, KY.

 Lee Van Allen started playing volleyball when he was growing up in Northern California.
-He has coached Junior Olympic Volleyball for 12 years (mostly for 12 and 13 year old teams) and was the head coach of the 12-1’s team last year.
+He has coached Junior Olympic Volleyball for 15 years (mostly for 12 and 13 year old teams) and was the head coach of the 13-1’s team last year.
 His first coaching job in Arkansas was as an assistant coach at Club Net for the 12-1’s in 2002.
-Coach Van Allen is also the head coach for the 8th grade team at Kirksey Middle School in Rogers and has won the city championship 5 out of the 7 years he has been coaching at Kirksey.
+Coach Van Allen is also the head coach for the 8th grade team at Kirksey Middle School in Rogers and has won the city championship 7 out of the 9 years he has been coaching at Kirksey.
+In 2017 he won the conference championship with an undefeated season.
 He has a Bachelors degree in Middle Level Education and a Masters Degree in Teaching from the University of Arkansas.
 Coach Van Allen continues to play recreational volleyball in co-ed, sand, and tournaments around Northwest Arkansas.
-Lee has two daughters who play volleyball; Sierra is 20 and has played Junior Olympic volleyball since she was 10 and.
-Madison is currently on the 17’s team at Club Net and the on the Rogers High School Team.
+Lee has two daughters who played volleyball; Sierra is 24 and Madison is 20 and played Junior Olympic volleyball since she they were 10.

 Madison Van Allen